Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Further Exploring Characteristics of Tasks for UML

-$\mathbf{L}(\cdot)$ is a sequential operation of layer normalization, dropout, and linear projection.
-The adapted embedding takes a holistic consideration of all other embeddings in the task, so that the specific properties of the task is stressed, which leaves the embedding $\phi$ more generalizable.
-The negative influence of the semantically similar instances from different pseudo classes are relieved as well.
-Moreover, the transformer could be processed multiple times (a.k.a. multi-layer).
-More than one set of projection matrices could be allocated, and the multiple adapted embeddings could be concatenated followed by a linear projection to dimensionality $d$ (a.k.a. multi-head).
-In our empirical study, we find multi-head version works better, but using more layers will not help.
-Details could be found in Section~\ref{sec:experiment} and the supplementary.
+$\mathbf{L}(\cdot)$ is a sequential operation of layer normalization~\cite{Ba2016Layer}, dropout~\cite{Srivastava2014Dropout}, and linear projection.
+There are two extension configurations for Transformer.
+First, $\mathbf{T}$ could be processed multiple times (a.k.a. multi-layer).
+Second, if more than one set of projection matrices are allocated, multiple adapted embeddings could be concatenated followed by a linear projection to dimensionality $d$ (a.k.a. multi-head).
+In our empirical study, we find the multi-head version of Transformer works better, but using more layers will not help.
+Detailed results are in the supplementary.

-Different from FEAT~\cite{YeHZS2018Learning} where the set-to-set transformation is utilized as a component in the meta-model to obtain task-specific embeddings for few-shot classification, here we use the set-wise transformation function as a projection head to compensate for the characteristic of different tasks, and only the embedding $\phi$ is used during meta-test.